jiun0201/project/EDAV&VIZ/Blogpost/2014-05-05-Jiun-Blogpost3.md

 <a href="http://www.jmp.com/support/help/images/students.gif"><img src="http://www.jmp.com/support/help/images/students.gif" alt="Scatterplot Matrix" width="450" height="450"></a>

-The web link for the plot is [here].
+The web link for the plot is [here](http://www.jmp.com/support/help/Example_of_a_Scatterplot_Matrix.shtml).
 Scatterplot Matrix is mainly used to represent the relationships among multiple variables.
-I admit visualizing high dimensonal data is not a easy task.
-In spite of this, putting 'Sex' variable in the same scatterplot matrix wasn't a smart choice, in my opinion.
+Though I admit visualizing high dimensonal data is not an easy task, putting 'Sex' variable together with continuous variables in one scatterplot matrix wasn't a smart choice, in my opinion.

-Then, I thought about making a plot like [this].
-I liked cus I don't have to waste space Scatterplot Matrix Brushing -Mike Bostock

 ### 2. Data source: ###

-Instead of original data, I wanted to see something more intriguing.
-So I came up with an idea of looking into top major 5 countries emitting CO2 the most.
-Data was derived from [here](http://tonto.eia.doe.gov/cfapps/ipdbproject/IEDIndex3.cfm?tid=90&pid=44&aid=8).
+Since there was no way that I could identify on data source, I used a different set of data which has a similar properties with an aim to represent a scatter matrix in a more effective way.
+I extracted data from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Wholesale+customers).
+The website holds many types of dataset, just like dastaset built in R or R packages.
+I chose this dataset because it contains both categorical and continuous variables.

-### 3. First attempt: Stacked area charts with click and drag option
+### 3. Thought process and Actions: ###

-Whenever working on
+I thought about making a plot like [this](http://hci.stanford.edu/jheer/files/zoo/ex/stats/splom.html).
+There were two things that I wanted to improve upon this plot though.
+First, I wanted to see different scenarios of "US", "EU", "Japan" by adding an interactive selection option.
+Second, I wanted to use the space of diagonal cells/squares of matrices.
+Then, I discovered a new world 'rCharts'.
+Volia! rCharts is an R package to create, customize and publish interactive javascript visualizations from R using a familiar lattice style plotting interface.
+Here is my embedded visualization below.
+The R code and the plot can be seen [here](http://bl.ocks.org/jiun0201/9f98014751a856da1e6b).

+<div align="left"><iframe src="http://bl.ocks.org/jiun0201/9f98014751a856da1e6b/" allowfullscreen="allowfullscreen" frameborder="0" width="1000" height="700"></iframe></div>

+I did
 I ploted the data in R to explore data.
 I noticed that China and USA have values in a wider range.
 Instead of stacking, I thought of plotting multiple time-series with the same axes like [this](http://bl.ocks.org/mbostock/1157787).
 However, placing multiple series in the same scope may reduce legibility of series with relatively smaller values.
 An alternative approach is to use different scales for each series: showing each series in its own chart.
 This could mislead people's perception and interpretation of each chart though.
 For remedy, I found 'click and drag to zoom' feature in d3!!
 D3 is GREAT!

 Here is my first visualization embedded below.
-The d3.js code and data can be seen [here](http://bl.ocks.org/jiun0201/d98c874281f02fdd086e).

-<div align="left"><iframe src="http://bl.ocks.org/jiun0201/raw/d98c874281f02fdd086e/" allowfullscreen="allowfullscreen" frameborder="0" width="1000" height="550"></iframe></div>

 I liked the 'click and drage to zoom' option for zooming in to look for certain period.
 Adding mouse-over could provide information about Y-axis values for each year.